MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/agent-extension-files.md

 ---
-title: Azure extension for SQL Server files and registry keys
+title: Azure extension for SQL Server files and registry reference
 description: Lists files and registry keys deployed and managed by the Azure extension for SQL Server.
 author: MikeRayMSFT
 ms.author: mikeray